Testosterone: Steroid hormone activity

 The effects of testosterone in humans and other vertebrates occur by way of multiple mechanisms: by activation of the androgen receptor (directly or as dihydrotestosterone), and by conversion to estradiol and activation of certain estrogen receptors.
 Androgens such as testosterone have also been found to bind to and activate membrane androgen receptors.

 Free testosterone (T) is transported into the cytoplasm of target tissue cells, where it can bind to the androgen receptor, or can be reduced to 5α-dihydrotestosterone (5α-DHT) by the cytoplasmic enzyme 5α-reductase.
 5α-DHT binds to the same androgen receptor even more strongly than testosterone, so that its androgenic potency is about 5 times that of T. The T-receptor or DHT-receptor complex undergoes a structural change that allows it to move into the cell nucleus and bind directly to specific nucleotide sequences of the chromosomal DNA.
 The areas of binding are called hormone response elements (HREs), and influence transcriptional activity of certain genes, producing the androgen effects.

 Androgen receptors occur in many different vertebrate body system tissues, and both males and females respond similarly to similar levels.
 Greatly differing amounts of testosterone prenatally, at puberty, and throughout life account for a share of biological differences between males and females.

 The bones and the brain are two important tissues in humans where the primary effect of testosterone is by way of aromatization to estradiol.
 In the bones, estradiol accelerates ossification of cartilage into bone, leading to closure of the epiphyses and conclusion of growth.
 In the central nervous system, testosterone is aromatized to estradiol.
-Estradiol rather than testosterone serves as the most important feedback signal to the hypothalamus (especially affecting LH secretion).
+Estradiol rather than testosterone is the most important feedback signal to the hypothalamus (especially affecting LH secretion).
 In many mammals, prenatal or perinatal "masculinization" of the sexually dimorphic areas of the brain by estradiol derived from testosterone programs later male sexual behavior.